 speaker

 Praneeth Satish

-Got it, that's helpful.
-Yeah, I do have a quick follow-up.
-Just going back to the hyperscaler, Beth, I guess first, do you think there's more opportunities with this hyperscaler?
-I guess you're going through OEM, it sounds like, I'm not sure, but just any more opportunities in that pipeline?
-What does the margin profile look like versus your traditional EBOS offerings?
-And then just kind of philosophically and at high level, are you seeing any more interest from data center customers to use solar in storage or wind in storage?
-Because predominantly they're using natural gas now.
+Um, I guess first, like, do you think there's more opportunities with this hyperscaler?
+I guess you're going through OEM.
+It sounds like, I'm not sure, but just any more opportunities in that, in that pipeline, what does the margin profile look like versus your traditional e-boss offerings?
+And then, um, you know, just kind of philosophically and at high level, are you seeing any more interest from data center customers to use solar and storage or wind and storage?
+Cause predominantly they're using natural gas now.

+speaker